Hakka Finance (HAKKA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Hakka Finance Historical Price

-According to the latest data gathered on Hakka Finance live price page, the current price of Hakka Finance is 0.00171866USD.
-The circulating supply of Hakka Finance(HAKKA) is 292.49M HAKKA , giving it a market capitalization of $502.69K.
+According to the latest data gathered on Hakka Finance live price page, the current price of Hakka Finance is 0.00212744USD.
+The circulating supply of Hakka Finance(HAKKA) is 292.49M HAKKA , giving it a market capitalization of $622.25K.

 The Hakka Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HAKKA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.